All Episodes

 What did you mean by that?

-What I meant is this kind of uh you know, the Democrats are always speaking about uh how terrible McCarthyism was, uh and there were and it was in many ways.
+What I meant is this kind of, you know, the Democrats are always speaking about how terrible McCarthyism was, and it was in many ways.

-Uh but at least the USSR actually existed then, and there were actually Russian a influence campaigns in the United States which were serious.
+But at least the USSR actually existed then, and there were actually Russian influence campaigns in the United States which were serious.

-What we're seeing now is Hillary Clinton and her campaign trying to whip up a neo-macartheist hysteria where she claims or she claims that effectively Donald Trump is uh agent to the Russians, that WikiLeaks is an agent of the Russians, and where her campaign uh has also implied that Jules Stein, the Greens leader, uh is a Russian agent, and that the Intercept another US publication are effectively Russian agents.
+What we're seeing now is Hillary Clinton and her campaign trying to whip up a neo-McCarthyist hysteria where she claims, or she claims, that effectively Donald Trump is an agent of the Russians, that Wikileaks is an agent of the Russians, and where her campaign has also implied that Jewel Stein, the Greens leader, is a Russian agent, and that The Intercept, another U.S. publication, are effectively Russian agents.

-We have the ruling party's preferred successor running around calling the opposition leader, in fact, multiple opposition leaders, and the critical press foreign agents.
+We have, let's look at objectively, we have the ruling party's preferred successor running around calling the opposition leader, in fact multiple opposition leaders, and the critical press foreign agents.

-The Clinton camp has been able to project a kind of neo-Macartheist hysteria that Russia's responsible for everything.
+The Clinton camp has been able to project a kind of neo-McCarthyist hysteria that Russia is responsible for everything.

-Hillary Clinton stated multiple times falsely that seventeen US intelligence agencies had assessed that Russia was the source of our publications.
+Hillary Clinton stated multiple times falsely that 17 U.S. intelligence agencies had assessed that Russia was the source of our publications.

 That's false.